 Corneal Cross Linking (CXL) utilises principles from dentistry where light can be used to strengthen polymers used for fillings and tooth restoration.
 In the treatment of keratoconus or Pellucid Marginal Degeneration (PMD) the aim is to strengthen the corneal collagen by exposing it to UV light.
 This is achieved by soaking the corneal collagen with a green dye in the form of Riboflavin.
 Riboflavin specifically absorbs UV light releasing a reactive oxygen particle.
 This particle binds together the side chains of the collagen leading to an immediate and generally permanent increase in the structural strength of the cornea.
 This increase is approximately 3 times that of the untreated cornea enabling it to withstand the deformation forces in the eye that lead to the cone shape distortion seen in keratoconus.

 In mild to moderate keratoconus, CXL can stop disease progression in virtually all eyes.
-Although a significant percentage of eyes exhibit improvement over many years after the procedure this cannot be reliably predicted.
 It is therefore preferable to treat eyes before the disease produces marked difficulties with vision.
 When to treat remains a matter of judgement but can be assisted by the use of diagnostic devices such as the Pentacam which can document progressive steepening of the cornea and therefore of the disease.
 As keratoconus frequently runs in families, siblings and children of keratoconus sufferers can be screened for the disease early and monitored for progression.
 In the future, there exists the potential to intervene early in the disease and prevent many of its consequences.

 In some eyes that have mild keratoconus and sufficient corneal thickness it is possible to perform a therapeutic laser treatment to treat the irregular astigmatism induced by the condition.
-This is designed to improve the best corrected vision of the eye but does not eliminate the need for spectacles or contact lenses.
-This treatment is performed using an excimer laser and based on the pre-operative Pentacam and topography maps which are used to direct the laser pulses onto the cornea.
+This is designed to improve the best corrected vision of the eye and may even eliminate the need for spectacles or contact lenses.
+This treatment is performed using an excimer laser and based on the pre-operative Pentacam and customized topography maps which are used to direct the laser pulses onto the cornea.
 Cross linking is then performed in the routine manner immediately after.

 It is usually necessary to be away from work for 7-10 days.
 Once the epithelium has healed, normal activities can commence only being limited by the rate of visual recovery.
-Contact lenses can be worn again after 2 weeks but it may be 4 weeks before this can be done comfortably.
+Contact lenses can be worn again after two weeks but it may be four weeks before this can be done comfortably.